Stone Fleet (New South Wales): The ships

+Throughout the period of the stone trade, certain names were reused for later ships; Dunmore (two ships, 1891 and 1951) and Kiama (two ships 1902 and 1950).
+There was an earlier Kiama, during the later years of the 19th Century, but she was a coastal paddle steamer of the Illawarra Steam Navigation Company.
+She was used on the South Coast, up to 1896, but not to carry stone.

 There was also a similar type of small bulk cargo ship, usually dedicated to carrying coal, known as a 'sixty-miler'.
 Some 'sixty miler' ships carried construction aggregate from time to time.
 'Stone Fleet' ships would occasionally carry coal, as part of the coastal coal-carrying trade.
 Given the density of their cargo, 'Stone Fleet' ships were smaller and had relatively smaller holds than the typical 'sixty-miler' designed to carry coal.

 The last ship of the 'Stone Fleet', the self-discharging bulk carrier MV Claudia, was much larger and faster than the earlier vessels.
 The ship had three separate holds and could handle three different materials in any one trip, with a total capacity of 3,800 tonnes.